mrzool/s-town/source/02-episode2.md

 Tyler that is.

-Bubba: You know on the jobsite, working.
+Bubba: You know on the job site, working.
 Not going to school, working.
 Going to school two days, a work week, work five days a week, you know what I mean?
 So he just seen it and he knows it wasn't right, sees what, how Tyler's been programmed to be, the way he is by his raising and his upbringing, you know.
 And feels sorry for him, I guess.
 I don't know.
 He knows that he's smarter than he's letting on, I mean I don't know.

 B: That Tyler is?